jamescasipong/sample-portfolio/README.md

 ## Note

 This portfolio of mine is just temporary that I keep it updated.
-I will start making new one once I've finished my projects that I'm currently working on.
+I will start making new one once I've finished my personal projects that I'm currently working on.
 It will be developed using ReactJS & Tailwind CSS with different designs.

 ## Description